Outsourcing Control requires Control Complexity: Materials and Methods

-Note, that the controller has only two binary variables, whereas the sensors consist of 3 binary variables.
+Note, that the controller has only two binary variables, whereas $S$ consists of three.
 Therefore merely copying the information from the sensors is not a viable strategy for the agents.
-This is also a natural setting, because we are not able to consciously perceive every detail from our environment that our sensors are able to pick up, but we learn to distinguish between important and irrelevant information.
+Even though we are studying simple agents here, this is a natural setting, compared with human perception.
+We, as humans, do not consciously perceive every detail of our environment, instead we learn to distinguish between important and irrelevant information.